 The next Guelph Dance Festival takes place from Thursday, June 4 to Sunday, June 7, 2015.
 The Festival presents a diverse blend of high-calibre and innovative dance works from all over Canada.

 Our On the Stage performances showcase the works of established choreographers and dancers, while Youth Moves focuses on dancers under 19.
-Both In the Park and In the Street performances provide new and established artists with the opportunity to perform in unique outdoor venues throughout Guelph’s downtown.
+In the Park performances provide new and established artists with the opportunity to perform in unique outdoor venues throughout Guelph’s downtown.
 In the Studio features performances in an intimate gallery setting.
 The Dance Market allows participants to sample different movement styles offered in our great city.
 The Local Initiatives series, exclusively for local dance artists, pushes the Festival in new directions as we follow their lead.
 The Festival also offers Talkback Series to encourage greater dialogue between audience and dancers.

 And we are so much more than the 4-day Festival weekend.
 We also have Arts Explosion March Break and Summer Camps, Guelph Youth Dance Training, Workshops in Schools, and Workshops for the General Public.
 We also produce and co-produce various performances throughout the year, including the CSA Nooner.

 Guelph Dance is proud to be a part of the Guelph Fab 5, a collective of five area arts festivals that, like Guelph Dance, believe in provocative, consciousness-raising performances.
 The Guelph Fab 5 are Guelph Dance, Guelph Jazz Festival, Hillside Festival, Guelph Festival of Moving Media and Eden Mills Writers’ Festival.